artefactory-skaff/vertex-pipeline-starter-kit/docs/managing_pipeline_configuration.md

-It is a very good practice to make your pipeline parameterizable.
+It is a very good practice to make your pipelines parameterizable.
 That means replacing all hardcoded values by variables that you are going to pass to the pipeline and eventually to the components.

-Examples of pipeline parameters:
+Pipeline parameters can be:

 - Model training parameters
 - Start date and end date of the data you want to work with